-That’s the basics, but in our PS4 Pro vs PS4 guide I’ll explain the details in simple terms – and complicated ones for those who like numbers – and answer common questions, including:
+That’s the basics, but in our PS4 Pro vs PS4 guide will explain the details in simple terms – and complicated ones for those who like numbers – and answer common questions, including:

 - How powerful is the PS4 Pro?